Internal HVAC Sealants – A Different Approach

 If you notice a large leak on a braze joint, repair it.

-If you’re dealing with a seasonal mystery leak or find a corroded evaporator coil contributing to your problem.
+If you’re dealing with a seasonal mystery leak or find a corroded evaporator coil contributing to your problem, an internal leak sealant could be a candidate.

 It will give you a runway of operation until a more suited repair can be made or scheduled, depending on the nature of the application.

-Listen to an old-school episode of the HVAC Know It All Podcast discussing internal sealants
+Listen to an old-school episode of the HVAC Know It All Podcast discussing internal sealants:

 Case Study